 Emerging digital technologies and evolving social and political dynamics are changing the landscape into which Harvard students will graduate.
 The multifaceted challenges arising from these changes necessitate leaders who champion a more ethical and holistic problem-solving approach.
 The Assembly Student Fellowship is a space for Harvard undergraduate and graduate students interested in disinformation to build community across disciplines, to engage with faculty working on the cutting edge of related issues, and to integrate skills and knowledge from different fields to tackle complex problems as part of a diverse team.

 LEARN MORE ABOUT OUR

-This year's cohort brings together 17 Harvard graduate and undergraduate students interested in collaboratively learning about disinformation from a cybersecurity perspective.
+The 2019-20 cohort brought together 17 Harvard graduate and undergraduate students interested in collaboratively learning about disinformation from a cybersecurity perspective.